 Make Video Messages

 Record your child giving a message to his mommy or daddy.
-If it's short, you can upload it to send it to your service member.
-If it's too long, you can send it through the mail.
+If it is short, you can upload it to send to your service member.
+If the message is too long, you can send it through the mail.

 Talk with your child about his feelings.
-It might take some time to get him to express how much he misses your husband or wife, but it's important to keep your child communicating so that you can help him feel better about the situation.
+It might take some time to get him to express how much he misses mom or dad, but it's important to keep your child communicating openly.

-Some children start to dislike their parent who is deployed because he has to be gone a lot and for a long time, which is perfectly normal.
-It's important to understand why your child feels this way and reassure him that the reasons why he dislikes his other parent aren't true.
-Daddy or mommy isn't gone because they don't want to be around him, it's because he has a job to do, because daddy or mommy is a hero.
+Some children start to dislike or resent a deployed parent, and this is perfectly normal.
+It's important to understand and validate your child's feelings.
+Reassure him/her that the reasons why he dislikes his other parent aren't true.
+Remind them that their daddy or mommy is a hero.

 It also helps to discuss the service member every day.
-Such as, "Daddy would love to be with us having ice cream." or "When daddy gets home, we will have to go camping and do other special things with him."
+Include phrases such as, "Daddy would love to be with us having ice cream," or, "When daddy gets home, we will have to go camping and do other special things with him."
 Keeping your partner present in daily life will help the child understand that the separation is only temporary.

 The military has resources for families to help them through deployments.

 If you or your family are having trouble dealing with deployments, there is help out there.
 You can seek family services for therapy and counseling services, and some bases have support groups.